RickCarlino/obsidian-notes/A Year of Spaced Repetition.md

 # Failed Experiments
  - Objects can still be learned in isolation.
+# Still Not Sure
+- Conjunctions are not well suited to SRS, it seems.

 # Future Experiments
 - Really long cards with comprehension questions (like the TOPIK listening test)